george-moore/azure-percept-advanced-development/tutorials/openvino-zoo-tutorial/openvino-model-zoo-tutorial.md

 We didn't bother feeding a labels file into this, so the labels are just numbers.
 It doesn't matter though, since the point is just to make sure it works.

-If you are curious, you could try the same thing using OpenVINO Model Zoo's `faster_rcnn_resnet50_coco`, `yolo-v2-tiny-tf`, or OpenPose.
+If you are curious, you could try the same thing using OpenVINO Model Zoo's `faster_rcnn_resnet50_coco` (parser argument "faster-rcnn"), `yolo-v2-tiny-tf` (parser argument "yolo"), or OpenPose (parser argument "openpose").
 The first two can be downloaded from the workbench, the OpenPose model can be [downloaded from here](https://download.01.org/opencv/2021/openvinotoolkit/2021.1/open_model_zoo/models_bin/1/human-pose-estimation-0001/FP32/).
 If you use any of these, you will need to give a --parser argument.

+## Semantic Segmentation

+Now that we've got a sandbox to test our model in, let's work on porting the semantic segmentation model over to it.

+The first thing to do is to use the OpenVINO Workbench again.
+This time, instead of downloading SSD, search for "semantic", and that should be good enough to find "semantic-segmentation-adas-0001".
+Import it, download it, and extract it into its two files.